Palestinian gunman kills 7 near Jerusalem synagogue

 Tensions have soared since Israel stepped up raids in the West Bank last spring, following a series of Palestinian attacks.
 Jenin, which was an important a militant stronghold during the 2000-2005 intifada and has again emerged as one, has been the focus of many of the Israeli operations.

-Nearly 150 Palestinians were killed in the West Bank and east Jerusalem last year, making 2022 the deadliest in those territories since 2004, according to leading Israeli rights group B'Tselem.
+Nearly 150 Palestinians were killed in the West Bank and east Jerusalem in 2022, making it the deadliest year in those territories since 2004, according to leading Israeli rights group B'Tselem.
 Last year, 30 people were killed in Palestinian attacks against Israelis.

 So far this year, 30 Palestinians have been killed, according to a count by The Associated Press.